timmtzschach/period/README.md

 }
 ````

-As most properties are optional the defaults are defined to yesterday (fromDate) to now (toDate).\
+As most properties are optional the defaults are defined as yesterday for the "from" date and today for the "to" date.\
 You may find the default values inside **src/model.ts const PeriodDefaults**.

 ## Installation (WIP)